 Spraying glazes on puts a beautiful finish to your pottery.
 The particles are not harmful to your hands but you may still want to use rubber gloves.
 The particles are harmful to your lungs over time.
 A mask or respirator is strongly suggested when spraying a piece of pottery.
 A little common sense goes a long way.

-POTTERY CRAFTERS THOUGHTS… The great part of pottery is that you don’t have to waste.
+POTTERY CRAFTERS THOUGHTS… The great part of pottery is that you don’t have to waste it.
 You can reclaim, recycle, or repurpose almost everything you use.